-Re (a) (i); the works will not over the life of the works unreasonably limit or be likely to unreasonably limit public access to or the use of a beach or headland o The proposed repair works will improve public safety by restacking loose rocks.
-Thus, the repair works will not "pose a threat to public safety".
+Re (a) (i); the works will not over the life of the works unreasonably limit or be likely to unreasonably limit public access to or the use of a beach or headland

-- The proposed works are to make safe existing works by restacking of the wall to restore a stable slope without loose rocks that could be dislodged during erosion events. - o The completed repair works will improve safety of public access along the beach.
+- The proposed works are to make safe existing works by restacking of the wall to restore a stable slope without loose rocks that could be dislodged during erosion events. - The completed repair works will improve safety of public access along the beach.